Chrono Trigger

 All 13 Endings

 Chrono Trigger delivers thirteen distinct endings, each triggered by defeating Lavos at a different point in the game or under specific conditions.
-The endings range from the true ending — a triumphant farewell — to comedic developer cameos, bittersweet resolutions, and the haunting glimpses of what might have been.
+The endings range from the true ending - a triumphant farewell - to comedic developer cameos, bittersweet resolutions, and haunting glimpses of what might have been.
 New Game+ exists specifically to let players reach every ending.

 Beyond Time